Community Links for Entrants

 Clearly, the earlier you confirm your Fringe booking the more likely it is that you will be able to organise your community project given that schools in particular often plan their activities months in advance.

-We very much hope that entrants will want to take advantage of this scheme.
+We very much hope that entrants will want to take advantage of this scheme going forward.

 If you have any queries about this scheme, please Send message to Community Links.